 In This Guide

-Mint SIM's plans shine due to not only the available sales of said plans, but the general base prices of the plans.
+Mint Mobile's plans shine due to not only the available sales of said plans, but the general base prices of the plans.
 Furthermore, you can purchase plans in bundles - for instance, you can purchase a plan for one month, three months, six months, or 12 months, allowing you to save more money in the long run.

 There is a total of three plans available, labeled by size: small, medium, and large.
 All three plans include unlimited talk, text, and data.
 However, you will not receive unlimited high-speed 4G data.
 Fortunately, you can purchase either 2GB, 5GB, and 10GB of data for a highly inexpensive monthly fee.